Showing posts with label events. Show all posts

 Democracy is what this country survived and thrived for over a century; otherwise, we may still be a colony and in control of a mighty nation.
 But, with our excellent resistance to put an end to foreign rule, we became a winner -- we regained our independence and freedom.

-People can now discern right and wrong, what is real or just manipulation.
-People can express their thoughts with higher judgment and discrimination.
+People can now discern right and wrong, what is real or just manipulation, and express their thoughts with higher judgment and discrimination.

-If the government shuts us down, let us hold the line.
-We know our limits.
-The government must know its limits too.
+If the government attempts to silence us, let us remember our power.
 The power vested in our leaders comes from the people, and we can take it away from them.
-Eventually, management has to come to an end.
-It's always temporary.
+We must hold the line, knowing that the government's control is always temporary.

-It's when we know how to hold the line that we can protect ourselves and uphold our freedom.
-The freedom that we Filipinos deserve.
+When we know how to hold the line, we can protect ourselves and uphold our freedom—the freedom that we Filipinos deserve.

 © 2020 Del Cusay